Order of the Shattered Throne

 Magic

-The Exalted Everlasting of the Triumvirate, Oster, Valcaris, and Valethra, once led their divine brethren to make battle against the cruel EMPYREA, their goddess and creator, saving the world from utter destruction.
-With the World Spirit defeated and bound, the rest of their people needed a guiding hand to maintain order where chaos would otherwise flourish, and to show them the way to enlightenment.
-Where EMPYREA saw the failure of life, those of the Triumvirate saw potential.
-The Triumvirate took the burden of leadership upon themselves, becoming as mother and father to the people of the world, the forebearers of a great empire, the Astarian Paradux.
-Their dream of a perfect world was killed by the Fall, and in its place only the Malediction remains.
+The Exalted Everlasting of the Triumvirate, Oster, Valcaris, and Expiatra, once led their divine brethren to make battle against the cruel Ymiris, their goddess and creator, saving the world from utter destruction.
+With the World Spirit defeated and bound, the people required a guiding hand to maintain order and to lead them on the path to enlightenment.
+The Triumvirate proclaimed that, where Ymiris saw failure in her creations, they saw only the potential for greatness.
+They took upon themselves the burden of leadership, founding what would, in time, flourish to become a great empire known as the Astarian Paradux.
+Alas, their dream of a perfect world was destroyed by the Fall, and where the hallowed halls of their empire once stood, now only the Malediction remains.

-The Order of the Shattered Throne is the direct successor to the Astarian Paradux, with its members descending from the survivors of that fallen empire.
+The Order of the Shattered Throne is the direct successor to the Astarian Paradux; its members descended from the survivors of that fallen empire.
 In the last days before the Fall, Valcaris, the Blessed Voice, entrusted a number of his followers with the Shards of the Throne of Oster, a powerful artifact that contained the Vestige of the murdered leader of the Triumvirate.
-These Lucidi, the chosen “enlightened ones”, were able to escape beyond the reach of the besiegers, so that the glorious kingdom of the Triumvirate could endure.
-They settled in the northern land of Dynas, where the last strongholds of the empire still resisted, manned by the Knights of Charn.
+These Lucidi, the chosen “enlightened ones”, were spirited away, beyond the reach of the besiegers, so that the glorious kingdom of the Triumvirate might be reborn.
+They settled in the northern land of Dynas, where the last strongholds of the empire still held, manned by the Knights of Charn.

 The Oathbound Light

-Every member of the Order will make oaths of service and loyalty to the Everlasting, to their death and beyond.
-These oaths are part of an ancient magical pact, developed by the Valcarist Church, and enforced by the will of the Everlasting.
-Thousands upon thousands of people give a piece of their own souls to the Oathbound Light, a pool of power available for use by a select few.
+Every member of the Order will make oaths of service and loyalty to the Everlasting, to their death—and beyond.
+These oaths are part of an ancient magical pact, developed by the Rite of Valcaris, and enforced by the will of the Everlasting.
+Thousands upon thousands of people tithe a piece of their own souls to the Oathbound Light, a pool of power available for use by a select few.
 Those who die while in service to the Order are granted the honor of joining the Oathbound Light one final time, giving of themselves entirely.
-The Oathbound Light can technically be accessed by any person who has been soulbound to it, but in practice, only the Valcarist Priests and some other selected faithful benefit from it.
+The Oathbound Light can technically be accessed by any person who has been soulbound to it, but in practice, only the Clergy and a handful of other selected faithful are permitted to draw on its benefits.

 The Seekers